2000 Serbian local elections: Subotica

+Bačka Topola

+Results of the election for the Municipal Assembly of Bačka Topola:

+Attila Bábi was chosen as mayor on 24 October 2000.
+Lászlo Fehér and Ágoston Deli were chosen as deputy mayors, and Aleksandar Dudás, who was not a candidate in the election, became president of the executive board.
+Bábi and Fehér were members of the Alliance of Vojvodina Hungarians, Deli was a member of the Democratic Fellowship of Vojvodina Hungarians, and Dudás had previously served as a legal representative of the coalition between the parties.

+Mali Iđoš

+Results of the election for the Municipal Assembly of Mali Iđoš:

+When the assembly convened on 24 October 2000, Béla Sipos was chosen as mayor and Károly Pál as president of the executive board.
+On 7 December 2000, László Horváth was chosen as deputy mayor.
+All were members of the Alliance of Vojvodina Hungarians.

+Béla Sipos died unexpectedly on 23 September 2001.
+On 27 November 2001, László Horváth was chosen as his replacement and József Rácz, also of the Alliance of Vojvodina Hungarians, was named as deputy mayor.

+József Rácz resigned as deputy mayor on 7 June 2002 and was replaced by József Dudás, also of the Alliance of Vojvodina Hungarians.
+Rácz later died on 5 January 2004.

+On 13 February 2004, László Horváth resigned as mayor and József Dudás resigned as deputy mayor.
+István Szűgyi was chosen as the municipality's new mayor on the same day, and Teréz Virág was chosen as deputy mayor.
+Both were, of course, members of the Alliance of Vojvodina Hungarians.

 South Bačka District

 Elections were held in all twelve municipalities of the South Bačka District.
-The Democratic Opposition of Serbia was successful in most areas, winning the Novi Sad municipal assembly in a landslide and participating on the winning side in at least seven of the eleven other municipalities in the district (sometimes in alliance with the Serbian Renewal Movement and other opposition candidates).
+The Democratic Opposition of Serbia was successful in most areas, winning the Novi Sad municipal assembly in a landslide and participating on the winning side in at least seven of the eleven other municipalities (sometimes in alliance with the Serbian Renewal Movement and other opposition candidates).

 The Socialist Party of Serbia held its historical strongholds of Bačka Palanka and Beočin and also won a narrow victory in Titel (although it was not able to form a stable government in the last of these communities).
 The defeat of the Socialists in Vrbas, another of the party's historical strongholds, was considered an upset.

 Independent candidates won the largest number of seats in Bački Petrovac, and independent candidate Pavel Zima was subsequently chosen as mayor of the municipality.

 Novi Sad

 Results of the election for the Municipal Assembly of Novi Sad:

 Borislav Novaković of the Democratic Party was chosen as mayor after the election.
 Former mayor Milorad Mirčić of the Radical Party sought re-election to the assembly and, like all Radical Party candidates in this cycle, was defeated.